PAIDiPaidThis.com

 The quick version

-• Hygienist fees are mostly set by time in the chair, so a 45-minute session costs more than a 20-minute polish.
+• Hygienist fees are mostly set by time in the chair, so a 45-minute session costs more than a 20-minute polish, even at the same practice.

-• Cosmetic stain removal such as airflow polishing usually costs extra on top of a standard clean.
+• Cosmetic stain removal such as airflow polishing usually costs extra on top of a standard clean, so check what is included before you book.

-• NHS hygienist work is limited to clinically necessary cleaning under a Band 1 charge of £27.90 from April 2026.
+• NHS hygienist work is limited to clinically necessary cleaning under a Band 1 charge of £27.90 from April 2026, so cosmetic polishing is not covered on the NHS.

-• Membership plans can spread the cost and often include a set number of hygienist visits a year.
+• Membership plans can spread the cost and often include a set number of hygienist visits a year, which suits people who go regularly anyway.

 Published and surveyed prices